PiotrJustyna/road-to-orleans/8/readme.md

 ### silos

-As in example 6, following scripts can be used to run silos:
+As in example 7, following scripts can be used to run silos:

 * `./run-docker-silo.sh`
 * `./run-local-silo.sh`

+The following variables need to be set to allow for a connection to the dynamo db.
+* `MEMBERSHIPTABLE` set to name of membership table eg "OrleansMembership"
+* `AWSREGION` set to ecs region eg "us-west"
 Important thing to note is that if one wants to run multiple silos which form a cluster, following variables need to be made unique for every silo:

 * `GATEWAYPORT` (e.g. `3001`, `3002`, etc.)